Rolley Hole: Marble Go Remix

 Why This Version Works

-This adaptation honors the original game’s depth, while making it accessible in a multitude of environments and spaces.
+This adaptation honors the original game’s depth, while making it accessible in a multitude of environments and spaces through its compact formats.
 This remix means Rolley Hole is always an option in your Marble Go kit.

 It’s the same game—just reimagined for a new generation of play.